SHARE

 Getting Italian citizenship for your children can be a complicated process.
 Photo by ANDREAS SOLARO / AFP

-Unlike many other countries, however, merely being born in Italy doesn’t mean the person is Italian.
+Unlike in many other countries, however, merely being born in Italy doesn’t mean the person is Italian.

-If their parents were born abroad and still hold foreign passports, children will not obtain Italian citizenship at birth.
+If both parents were born abroad and neither has Italian citizenship, children do not obtain Italian citizenship at birth.

-This may sound unfair to someone coming from, say, the United States, but Italy doesn’t (in the vast majority of cases) recognise so-called “birthright citizenship” (jus soli) which would automatically grant an Italian passport to anyone born here.
+This may sound unfair to someone coming from, say, the United States, but Italy doesn’t (in the vast majority of cases) recognise ‘birthright citizenship’ (jus soli) which would automatically grant Italian nationality to anyone born here.

-Even kids who have lived here their entire lives and consider themselves to be Italian will have the same nationality as their parents and will continue to be considered foreigners by the Italian state – until and unless they become naturalised.
+Even kids who have lived their entire lives in Italy and who consider themselves to be Italian will have the same nationality as their parents and will continue to be considered foreigners by the Italian state – until and unless they become naturalised at the age of 18.

 Who is entitled to an Italian passport at birth?

-Children born to Italian-citizen parents, or at least one parent who is Italian, will be automatically considered citizens of Italy by a process known as “acquisition by descent”, or jus sanguinis.
+If at least one parent is an Italian citizen, children will be automatically considered citizens of Italy by a process known as “acquisition by descent”, or jus sanguinis.

 This applies as much to children born abroad as it does to those born in Italy.